Written by our Senior Cloud Pre-Sales Engineer – Tom Button.

 ii.
 Azure sizing: Estimates the size of Azure VMs/Azure SQL configuration/number of Azure VMware Solution nodes after migration.

 iii.
 Azure cost estimation: Estimates costs for running on-premises servers in Azure.

 iv.
-Dependency analysis: Identifies cross-server dependencies and optimization strategies for moving interdependent servers to Azure.
+Dependency analysis: Identifies cross-server dependencies and optimisation strategies for moving interdependent servers to Azure.
 Learn more about Discovery and assessment with dependency analysis.

 Discovery and assessment use a lightweight Azure Migrate appliance that you deploy on-premises.